 Peace and Security Funders Group

 The authors would like to thank the PSFG members who submitted their data and contributed spotlights on their grantmaking.
-We would also thank Lauren Bradford and Inga Ingulfsen of Foundation Center for their support on this project.
+We also thank Lauren Bradford and Inga Ingulfsen of Candid (formerly Foundation Center and GuideStar) and Alexandra Toma of PSFG for their support on this project.

 About the Peace and Security Funders Group

 The Peace and Security Funders Group (PSFG) is a network of peace and security funders committed to promoting international peace and security.
 PSFG is dedicated to enhancing the effectiveness of philanthropy that’s focused on peace and security issues.
 To this end, PSFG facilitates the exchange of information and ideas; fosters collaboration; and provides educational opportunities for its members.
 PSFG also encourages new funders to join the field.
 In addition, PSFG seeks to catalyze a shift in its membership to embrace a more diverse, inclusive, and equitable approach to peace and security funding; and to build a case for why diversity, equity, and inclusion are integral to increased effectiveness of peace and security grantmaking.
 Learn more at www.peaceandsecurity.org.